freewill7/stroudmasters/README.md

 * layouts

-  A directory used by hugo- rarely/never has to be touched.
+  A directory used by hugo- rarely has to be touched.

 * static

   This is where static, binary resources such as images and documents are stored.
 These are organised into date based directories to help keep things manageable.

-  For example the new membership form might live in `images/2024/11/Membership_Form_2025.pdf`.
+  For example the new membership form lives in `images/2024/11/Membership_Form_2025.pdf` which reflects when it was uploaded.

 * themes